 In contrast, what would help you adopt such a system?
 Give the main reason.

-Technical assistance
+Please select one answer only:

-Financial assistance to invest in the necessary equipment or training

-Financial assistance to take out insurance to cover a drop in income

-Higher subsidies to make up for the loss of earnings

-Joining a group of farmers who collectively undertake this venture strongly disagree tend to disagree tend to agree strongly agree
+Technical assistance Financial assistance to invest in the necessary equipment or training Financial assistance to take out insurance to cover a drop in income Higher subsidies to make up for the loss of earnings Joining a group of farmers who collectively undertake this venture None of the above strongly disagree tend to disagree tend to agree strongly agree